Ever wondered what the essence of an axe sheath is?

 Fitting the Retaining Strap

 Rivet the strip on one side, and on the other side, place a ligne 24 snap.
-Where you want to rivet it on the backside, position your strap on the sheath body.
+Position your strap on the sheath body where you want to rivet it on the backside.

 It becomes way more manageable.
 Make a mark using a scratch awl, where you will punch your hole in the body.